Quantum metrology with linear Lie algebra parameterisations: Example: Two-level system

+and follow the same procedure to derive equations of motion for $u_z,u_+,u_-$.
+This gives us equations:

+Numerical evolution shows that these equations are singular, and `blow up' after short times.
+However, we can find an analytical solution:

+In a more complex case with time-dependent $\theta$ however neither analytic nor numeric solution would be possible.

-It is important to note that the Wei-Norman expansion highly depends on the basis of the Lie algebra, and also the order of exponents in the product \cref{eq:WNexponent}.
-For a different ordering of exponents the system of differential equations can take a different form, which may be easier (or harder) to solve, and will have different singularities.
-There is no way of knowing beforehand which order works the best.
-This is a time-consuming task, especially when systems with larger Lie algebras are considered.
+Thus we can see that success of the Wei-Norman expansion depends on the basis of the Lie algebra, and in fact also the order of exponents in the product \cref{eq:WNexponent}.
+These correspond to different choices of coordinate charts on the space of quantum dynamics.
+There is no way of knowing beforehand which order works the best, and if there will be an ordering which is singularity-free.
+Thus finding the optimal choice of basis, and ordering of operators in the exponential, can be a very time-consuming task involving a lot of algebra.
+The linear parameterisation in contrast is independent of ordering, and since it is singularity-free it is always solvable at least numerically.